Michael Artin: Awards

 In 2002, Artin won the American Mathematical Society's annual Steele Prize for Lifetime Achievement.

 In 2005, he was awarded the Harvard Centennial Medal.

-In 2013, he won the Wolf Prize in Mathematics, and in 2015 was awarded the National Medal of Science from the President Barack Obama.
+In 2013, he won the Wolf Prize in Mathematics, and in 2015 was awarded the National Medal of Science by President Barack Obama.

 He is also a member of the National Academy of Sciences and a Fellow of the American Academy of Arts and Sciences (1969), the American Association for the Advancement of Science, the Society for Industrial and Applied Mathematics, and the American Mathematical Society.

-He is a Foreign Member of the Royal Netherlands Academy of Arts and Sciences and Honorary Fellow of the Moscow Mathematical Society, and was awarded honorary doctorates from the universities of Hamburg and Antwerp, Belgium.
+He is a Foreign Member of the Royal Netherlands Academy of Arts and Sciences and Honorary Fellow of the Moscow Mathematical Society, and was awarded honorary doctorates by the universities of Hamburg and Antwerp, Belgium.
 He was invited to give a talk on the topic "The Étale Topology of Schemes" at the International Congress of Mathematicians in 1966 in Moscow, USSR.